 - An Initial Task is intended to help teachers find out what students know already about the math in the unit.

-- The core mathematics of each unit is developed through a series of resources linked to Big Ideas.
+- The core mathematics of each unit is developed through each Core Resource, or a series of lessons that develop understanding of the Big Ideas.
 As teachers move through the unit, Big Ideas keep students focused on how concepts are connected and how they address mathematical problem solving.